RobertNikolasDaniel/student-cash-ctd-to-futures-basis-model/README.md

 # student-cash-ctd-to-futures-basis-model
-This project is a simplified educational model designed to demonstrate how the cash U.S. Treasury market interacts with CME Treasury futures pricing through the Cheapest-to-Deliver (CTD) mechanism.

-Overview

-The spreadsheet allows a student to manually input:

-CTD cash bond prices
-Conversion factors
-CME futures prices
-Discount / financing assumptions
-Carry assumptions over time

-Using those inputs, the model calculates:

-Dirty bond prices, Cash-to-futures basis, Basis in 32nds, Projected basis behavior over time

-The project also visualizes the projected basis using an automatically updating chart.

-Educational Goal

-The purpose of this project is not to build a production trading system, but to help students understand the intuition behind:

-CME Treasury futures pricing, Cheapest-to-Deliver (CTD) dynamics, Conversion factors, Implied financing and carry, Basis trading, Cash vs futures convergence

-Many discussions around Treasury futures remain highly theoretical.
-This project attempts to make the mechanics visual and interactive using a simple Excel framework.

-Important Concepts
-Cheapest-to-Deliver (CTD)

-CME Treasury futures are deliverable futures contracts backed by a basket of eligible Treasury securities.
-Because multiple securities can be delivered into the contract, the market naturally gravitates toward the bond that is economically cheapest to deliver.
-This creates the concept of the CTD bond.

-Conversion Factors
-Since different Treasury securities have different coupons and maturities, CME uses conversion factors to standardize delivery economics.

-The futures-adjusted bond value is approximately:

-Adjusted Futures Value=Futures Price×Conversion Factor

-Cash-to-Futures Basis

-The basis represents the spread between the cash Treasury market and the implied futures-adjusted Treasury value.

-Simplified educational basis relationship:

-Basis=Dirty Cash Price−(Futures Price×Conversion Factor)

-Positive or negative basis relationships can emerge due to financing conditions, delivery optionality, repo dynamics, and market positioning.

-Features
-Manual CTD data input
-Simplified carry assumptions
-Automatic basis calculations
-Basis in price and 32nds
-Projected basis visualization
-Educational student-friendly design
-Expandable CTD rows
-Limitations

-This is intentionally a simplified educational project.

-The model does NOT fully account for:

-Repo specialness
-Delivery option value
-Coupon reinvestment timing
-Exact accrued interest settlement mechanics
-Invoice price settlement nuance
-Dynamic yield curve modeling
-Full carry decomposition

-Professional rates desks use significantly more advanced infrastructure and real-time market data systems.

-Why This Project Exists

-This project was built to bridge the gap between:

-textbook fixed income theory,
-futures contract mechanics,
-and actual market intuition.

-The goal is to provide a clean, understandable framework for students learning rates trading and Treasury futures products.

-As strange as it sounds, simplicity is often more educational than overengineered complexity.

-Technologies
-Microsoft Excel
-Fixed income mathematics
-CME Treasury futures concepts
-Basis trading intuition
-Disclaimer
+Educational Excel model for understanding CME Treasury futures basis trading and Cheapest-to-Deliver (CTD) mechanics.

+## Overview

+This project is a simplified educational model showing how U.S. Treasury cash securities interact with CME Treasury futures pricing.

+The spreadsheet allows manual input of:

+- CTD cash prices
+- Futures prices
+- Conversion factors
+- Discount / financing assumptions

+The model then calculates:

+- Dirty prices
+- Cash-to-futures basis
+- Basis in 32nds
+- Projected basis movement over time

+A simple chart visualizes projected basis behavior.

+---

+## Concepts Covered

+### Cheapest-to-Deliver (CTD)

+CME Treasury futures are backed by a basket of eligible Treasury securities.

+Because multiple bonds may be delivered into the contract, the market tends to favor the bond that is economically cheapest to deliver.

+This becomes the CTD security.

+---

+### Conversion Factors

+CME uses conversion factors to normalize bonds with different coupons and maturities.

+Simplified relationship:

+Basis Adjusted Futures Value = Futures Price × Conversion Factor

+---

+### Cash-to-Futures Basis

+Simplified basis relationship:

+Basis = Dirty Cash Price − (Futures Price × Conversion Factor)

+This spread is commonly referred to as the Treasury futures basis.

+---

+## Features

+- Manual CTD input
+- Simplified financing assumptions
+- Automatic basis calculations
+- Basis in price and 32nds
+- Projected basis chart
+- Expandable CTD rows
+- Student-friendly structure

+---

+## Educational Purpose

+This project was built to help students better understand:

+- Treasury futures pricing
+- CTD mechanics
+- Futures carry
+- Basis trading intuition
+- Cash vs futures convergence

+The goal was simplicity and intuition rather than institutional complexity.

+---

+## Limitations

+This is a simplified educational model.

+It does not fully account for:

+- repo specialness
+- delivery optionality
+- coupon reinvestment timing
+- settlement nuances
+- dynamic curve modeling
+- real-time market data

+---

+## Technologies

+- Microsoft Excel
+- Fixed income mathematics
+- CME Treasury futures concepts

+---

+## Disclaimer

 This project is for educational purposes only.

+It is not financial advice or institutional trading infrastructure.

 It is NOT financial advice, trading advice, or institutional-grade pricing infrastructure.